deanminik/joomla-template/README.md

 ## How to implement a template to Joomla

-Download the complete project and then zip it, finally install inside the Joomla.
+Download the complete project, change the name of the folder and then zip it, and finally install it inside Joomla.